trisulnsm/dinodoc/trisuldocs/docs/ug/resources/sslcerts.md

    resource
 5. Add to briefcase - Add to PCAP briefcase for later download

-:::note navigation
+:::info navigation
-Click on “Download PCAP” button to get a PCAP file with all resources shown in table
+:point_right: Click on “Download PCAP” button to get a PCAP file with all resources shown in table
 :::